d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 :begin_tab:`tensorflow`
-In the following code, we create an $\ell_2$ regularizer with the weight decay hyperparameter `wd` and apply it to the layer through the `kernel_regularizer` argument.
+In the following code, we create an $\ell_2$ regularizer with the weight decay hyperparameter `wd` and apply it to the layer's weights through the `kernel_regularizer` argument.
 :end_tab: